They say…

 Brewing suspended: July 2022

 Stephen Reynolds, church warden at St Mary the Virgin, Primrose Hill, started this brewery as a way of raising money for the church’s youth work.
 The first beer, cuckoo brewed at UBREW, was launched at an event in October 2016 when the Bishop of Edmonton blessed the beer and drank the first pint.
-A nano-sized kit was installed in the church crypt a year later, but larger runs are still cuckoo brewed elsewhere under the supervision of brewer Roddy Monroe.
+A nano-sized kit was installed in the church crypt a year later, but larger runs were cuckoo brewed elsewhere under the supervision of brewer Roddy Monroe.

 More London brewers